-ORIGINAL DATA AVAILABILITY DETAILS AND ALTERNATIVE LINKS
+ORIGINAL DATA AVAILABILITY DETAILS

 This section is used to determine whether this record or another should be considered the original or 'official' version.
-It should be correctly filled out from the information you supplied in Pure, but you should check the details given.

 This is the organisation that is primarily responsible for keeping the data available.
 If you have deposited your data with an external archive or repository, its name should be given here (for example 'UK Data Service').
 Otherwise it should be 'University of Bath'.